 Hammurabi's Code of Laws

-Hammurabi ruled Babylon from 1792-1750 BCE and created the codes to protect its citizens.
-Before the codes, each case was judged separately and in a chaotic way.
 The codes regulated trade, business, and social relationships in Babylon.
 It also teaches us about Mesopotamian society such as their class divisions and political economic factors.

-Hammurabi’s Code was written on clay tablets that contained a collection of 282 laws most famously paraphrased by the expression, "An eye for an eye, a tooth for a tooth".
+Hammurabi’s Code was written on clay tablets that contained a collection of 282 laws, most famously paraphrased by the expression, "An eye for an eye, a tooth for a tooth".
 Most of the laws related to property rights of landowners, merchants, builders, and slave masters.

 Some of the laws were brutal and the death penalty was mentioned at least 30 times.
 Hammurabi’s Code is thought to have established the principle of “innocent-until-proven-guilty."